w3c/webrtc-priority/explainer.md

 ## Explainer

-When people are trying to deploy priority for MediaStreamTracks per the [priority model](http://w3c.github.io/webrtc-pc/#priority-and-qos-model) in the spec, they want to experiment with the two parts of prioritization - [local prioritization](https://tools.ietf.org/html/draft-ietf-rtcweb-transports-17#section-4.1) and [QoS prioritization](https://tools.ietf.org/html/draft-ietf-rtcweb-transports-17#section-4.2) - independently.
+The WebRTC model defined in the IETF includes a priority function, consisting of [local prioritization](https://tools.ietf.org/html/draft-ietf-rtcweb-transports-17#section-4.1) and [QoS prioritization](https://tools.ietf.org/html/draft-ietf-rtcweb-transports-17#section-4.2).

+This functionality was part of the [WEBRTC-PC](https://w3c.github.io/webrtc-pc/) specification until late 2019, at which time it was removed for lack of implementation as part of the preparation for getting WEBRTC-PC to Proposed Recommendation.

-Adding independent controls to the core specification was [rejected at IETF 100](https://datatracker.ietf.org/meeting/100/materials/minutes-100-rtcweb/), but there seems nothing wrong with specifying an experimental extension to allow people to run trials with this functionality.
+Adding independent controls to the core specification was [rejected at IETF 100](https://datatracker.ietf.org/meeting/100/materials/minutes-100-rtcweb/), and this specification was started to give a home for documenting an experimental means of independent control.

+As the main spec removed priority, this document was updated to include the base priority definition.

 ### Examples

-With the standard API:
+Setting local priority and network priority at the same time:
 <pre>
 pc = new RTCPeerConnection();
 sender1 = pc.addTrack(track1);